robweber/trash-panda/README.md

 config:
   default_interval: 3
   check_on_startup: True
+  jinja_constants:
+    CUSTOM_PATH: /path/
   notify:
     type: log
 ```

 * default_interval - the default host check interval, in minutes.
 This will default to 3 unless changed.
 [Individual hosts](#host-types) can set their own interval if needed.
 * check_on_startup - if hosts should all be checked immediately after startup.
 Defaults to True.
 If this is set to False, host checks will start on their normal interval from the program start time.
+* jinja_constants - a list of key:value pairs that will be passed to the [Jinja templating engine](#templating).
+These can be things like commonly used system paths or refernced names used in defining host or service value.
 * notifier - defines a notification channel, see more below

 ### Notifications